 Using the "project open" shortcut

-Press shift + spacebar in your keyboard and start typing the name of the project you want to go to:
+Press shift + spacebar on your keyboard to open the Quick Jump menu and start typing the name of the project you want to go to:

 Selecting a project/category will take you to the fullscreen view.